The DJI Phantom 4 Pro is one of the best drones money can buy. It is a durable, well-made device perfect for both casual and more serious users.

 Even if it doesn’t, it’s quite annoying.
 Rather than struggling with such issues, look for an eight-plus hour battery life.
 That won’t just make your life easier, it will allow you to fly your drone everywhere and anywhere without interruption.

 Remember, while piloting your DJI Phantom 4 is priority number one, you’re still getting a tablet at the end of the day.

 For that reason, you want to make sure it can be used on its own when you’re not out flying.
 Always do your best to get an operating system that you like, and look for features like a good app store, strong specs, and a bright display.

 No matter how you control your drone, you need to know how to fly it.
 Even if you’re familiar with some of the basics, it always helps to get some more in-depth tips to better enhance your flying experience.

-Even if you get a tablet for your DJI Phantom 4, you may not necessarily know how to properly use all of the features.
-If you’re curious about how to set it up, it’s best to consult this guide when getting started.
+Even if you get a tablet for your DJI Phantom 4 Pro, you may not necessarily know how to properly use all of the features.
+If you’re curious about how to set it up, it’s best to watch this video when getting started.

-Do you own a Phantom 4?
+Do you own a Phantom 4 Pro?
 If so, what do you use to control it?
 Let us know below!